Two reasons:

 A Modern Problem

-The problem of entitlement is something I addressed a few years ago in an article that received overwhelming support.
-I find it odd that anyone would imagine they are ‘owed’ assistance from anyone, let alone a specialist contributing to the hi-fi zeitgeist for years.
+I addressed the problem of entitlement a few years ago in an article that received overwhelming support.
+It’s incredible to me that anyone imagines they are owed assistance, let alone from a specialist generously contributing to the hi-fi zeitgeist.
 Some examples:

 ‘G’ sought assistance with his Sansui amplifier after enjoying my articles.
 When I suggested he purchase some discussion time, G exploded: “F**k you, I’m not going to pay you.”
-Yes, people like this exist.
+People like this exist; we choose not to assist them.

-‘K’ enjoyed my KD-600 turntable articles, received free phone advice, and then sought guidance on improving his deck.
-When advised to purchase a consult, K threatened: ” I know someone in the Australian Tax Office” 🤣.
-K tried to steal my time again, years later, hoping I’d forgotten.
-Nope.
+‘K’ enjoyed my KD-600 turntable articles and free phone advice and then sought guidance on improving his deck.
+When advised to purchase a consult, K threatened: ” I know someone in the Australian Tax Office”.
+K tried it on again, years later, hoping I’d forgotten.
+Nope 🤣

-‘M’ purchased a consultation (good) that yielded game-changing improvements and an Accuphase amplifier purchase, but later demanded more time, claiming that he’d “Paid for 60 minutes but only received 20” (bad!).
+‘M’ purchased a consultation that yielded game-changing improvements and an Accuphase amplifier purchase, but later demanded more time, claiming that he’d “Paid for 60 minutes but only received 20”.
 I sent proof of his 30-minute purchase and 50 minutes of received assistance, but never received an apology.

 Our Solution